JacobEdelman/hack-camp/cohort_4/playbook/ACTIVITIES.md

 - _{Call on each person that raises their hands to share and echo back what they said to everyone else.
 If no one else has anything else to say, go onto the following}_
+- _{The next section on breaking up into groups for a discussion may not make sense in every environment.
+Use your discrection on whether you want to do that or not.
+Give them a benefit of the doubt, they might surprise you!}_
 - Break up into groups of 3-4 and think of ways in which we can make Hack Camp a safer space.
 We'll give you 8 minutes or so to discuss and we'll share back what we come up with afterwards.
 I know this wasn't on our schedule but this